ralferlebach/moodle-local_mycoursesfilter/README.md

 ## Security

-- URL parameters are validated to ensure safe usage.
-- Only local return URLs are allowed.
+- URL parameters are validated to ensure safe usage, only local return URLs are allowed.

 ## Copyright and Issue Tracker